abdulmoiz31/authentication_app/README.md

-# README
+# How to Run:

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Ruby Version '3.0.2'

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* run 'bundle install' to install all gems specified in gemfile

-* How to run the test suite
+* run 'rails s' to run project

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
-# authentication_app